AmmarSo/HandwrittenNeuralNetworkFromScratch/README.md

-🧠 Neural Network from Scratch - MNIST Digit Recognition
+# Neural Network from Scratch - MNIST Digit Recognition

-This project implements a neural network from scratch (without using machine learning libraries like TensorFlow or PyTorch) to recognize handwritten digits from the MNIST dataset.
+## This project implements a neural network from scratch (without using machine learning libraries like TensorFlow or PyTorch) to recognize handwritten digits from the MNIST dataset.

-📘 Read the full article on Medium
+Read the full article on Medium

+The dataset is loaded using:
+from tensorflow.keras.datasets import mnist

-📂 Project Structure
+## Project Structure

 ├── src/                # Source code for the neural network │   ├── neuron.py       # Neuron class